News & Events

 Taekwondo and Hapkido can be studied by men, women and children of all ages.
 There are no age boundaries to the mental and physical benefits which can be realized from this training.

-What is the Kukkiwon/WTF?
+What is the Kukkiwon/WT?

-The Kukkiwon is the World Taekwondo Federation (WTF) Headquarters.
-It is the Kukkiwon which researches, conducts Instructor seminars and serves as the conduit for Dan/Poom promotion and certification.
-The Kukkiwon decides what the requirements for promotion are, and if things such as poomse interpretation is involved, then the Kukkiwon has the final say.When one is promoted to Dan/Poom rank, one receives a Kukkiwon certificate, not one from the WTF.
-There was a period during the mid 1980’s when Dan certificates were issued by the WTF, with the WTF logo at the top.
+The Kukkiwon is the World Taekwondo (WT) Headquarters.
+It is the Kukkiwon that researches conducts Instructor seminars, and serves as the conduit for Dan/Poom promotion and certification.
+The Kukkiwon decides what the requirements for promotion are, and if things such as promoting interpretation are involved, then the Kukkiwon has the final say.
+When one is promoted to Dan/Poom rank, one receives a Kukkiwon certificate, not one from the WT.
+There was a period during the mid-1980s when Dan certificates were issued by the WT, with the WT logo at the top.
 However, that practice was discontinued by 1988.

 How old must a child be?